HN67/scripts/README.md

-# scripts
+# Scripts

-Collection of various small scripts, mostly Python
+Collection of small scripts that do not belong to a larger project.

-Random little projects that are not large enough to need their own folder